 FireSmart BC offers resources on how to minimize risk from wildfire.

-Government of BC has prevention resources such as FireSmart resources; open fire, prohibitions and restrictions; fire prevention for industry and operators; information on vegetation and fuels management; funding for wildfire prevention; and wildfire legislation.
+Government of BC has prevention resources, including FireSmart resources; open fire prohibitions and restrictions; fire prevention for industry and operators; information on vegetation and fuels management; funding for wildfire prevention; and wildfire legislation.

-Agriservice BC provides information and resources for emergency management for agriculture, including resources for wildfire preparedness and mitigation planning for agricultural producers.
+Agriservice BC provides information and resources for emergency management of agriculture, including resources for wildfire preparedness and mitigation planning for agricultural producers.

 310Mental Health Support provides a province-wide mental health helpline for those in need of emotional support.
 Available 24/7.
 Call 310-6789 (no area code required).

 Canadian Mental Health Association (BC Division) offers tips on coping with natural disaster stress, and helpful links and resources.
 CMHA Northern BC and CMHA Cariboo Chilcotin branches are also offering extra counselling services for those affected by environmental disaster stress: https://cmha.bc.ca/documents/coping-with-disaster-stress

 First Nations Health Authority supports First Nations, communities and individuals with wildfire response, evacuation and recovery, including coordinating access to counselling, traditional supports and culturally safe spaces.
 Offers Health Benefits Support Line for Evacuees 1-855-550-5454.
 Hours are 8 am to 4:30 pm Monday to Friday.

 Hope for Wellness Helpline is available 24/7 to First Nations, Inuit, and Métis Peoples seeking emotional support, crisis intervention, or referrals to community-based services.
 Call 1-855-242-3310 or connect to the online chat.

 KUU-US Crisis Line Society provides a province-wide crisis line for Indigenous people.
 Available 24/7.
 Phone: 1-800-588-8717.